The Binding of Matrimony

-Eventually, they realized that the scheduled events of the day would not wait for them and it was time for the girls at least, to be going for the bride's high tea.
+Eventually, they realized that the scheduled events of the day would not wait for them and it was time, for the girls at least, to be going for the bride's high tea.
 Luna promised the portrait she would return as soon as possible and they all made a lengthy, lingering exit.

 By four-thirty the Weasley men were all gathered in the rustic gaming room, along with Mr. Delacour, his brother, and Daniel, the good friend of Bill's from California.

-The game room had been one of the first discoveries of the twins once they had been given limited permission to wander Potter Manor a few days before.
+The game room had been one of the twin's first discoveries once they had been given limited permission to wander Potter Manor a few days before.
 It was directly across the hall from the main ballroom and featured an assortment of recreations.
 There was a true billiards table, two pool tables, several darts options, card tables, and an original Jaques of London 1918 "hard bat" Ping Pong table, which had intrigued the twins immediately.
-However, Harry suspected that the real attraction of the room was the fact that it featured a large built in, fully stocked bar, and had the feel of an upscale London, Victorian era pub.
+Harry suspected that the real attraction of the room was the fact that it featured a large built in, fully stocked bar, and had the feel of an upscale London, Victorian era pub.

 Harry had been in the room before them, of course, but he had failed to recognize the room's potential in the same way as the twins.

-Guests had begun arriving as early as three-thirty and were enjoying pre-ceremony Hors d'oeuvres and cocktails in the garden.
-With the ceremony scheduled for five o'clock it was only minutes before the twins, who where the lead ushers, would have to go to begin seating guests.
+Guests had begun arriving as early as three-thirty and were enjoying pre-ceremony hors d'oeuvres and cocktails in the garden.
+With the ceremony scheduled for five o'clock, it was only minutes before the twins, who where the lead ushers, would have to go to begin seating guests.

-With all of them dressed in their wedding finery, and the fathers looking particularly proud, there was a feeling of joviality permeating the room that bordered on magical, which made Harry eye the twins with suspicion, knowing their work with magical mood altering powders.
+With all of them dressed in their wedding finery, and the fathers looking particularly proud, there was a feeling of joviality permeating the room that bordered on magical.
+Which made Harry eye the twins with suspicion, knowing their work with magical mood altering powders.

 Bill held his glass high.
-"In keeping with tradition," he began, "this is my last toast as a bachelor, and I dedicate this moment to my soon to be bride, my bonded soul mate, Fleur Delacour, who will do me the very great honor, less than a half hour from now, of becoming my wife."
-There was a raucous response of "here here!" and they all tipped their glasses.
+"In keeping with tradition," he began, "this is my last toast as a bachelor, and I dedicate this moment to my soon to be bride — my bonded soul mate, Fleur Delacour, who will do me the very great honor, less than a half hour from now, of becoming my wife."
+There was a raucous response of "here, here!" and they all tipped their glasses.

 A moment later Charlie was refilling everyone's glass and he offered a toast to Bill and Fleur's happiness, adding that he hoped, his own bonded relationship with Helena Burgestikoff would soon lead to their own marriage.

-After, that a second bottle had to be opened so that both Mr. Weasley, and Mr. Delacour, could offer toasts of their own.
+After that, a second bottle had to be opened so that both Mr. Weasley, and Mr. Delacour, could offer toasts of their own.

-"Only four a piece," Charlie announced happily.
+"Only four a piece," Charlie slurred happily.

 Bill pulled Harry aside quickly to whisper a last minute request, and though it confused Harry a little, he none-the-less agreed.

 As he crossed the room Harry was able to get a glimpse of Ginny standing in line with the other bridesmaids.
-He was stunned at how she looked in her shimmering leaf green, goddess style, floor length dress.
+He was stunned at how she looked in her shimmering, leaf green, goddess style, floor length dress.
 The green color while chosen perfectly for the garden setting of the ceremony seemed expressly chosen for Ginny who stood out, with her fiery red hair beautifully pulled in to an elaborate French braid trailing down to her mid back.

 Harry wanted to go over and tell her how stunning she was, but he was headed off by Fred who had come to usher he and Hermione to their seats.

-As they entered the seating area Harry waved slightly to Hagrid who was seated in the back row on the groom's side.
-He tried to nod politely to the many guests that were waving and smiling at him, even though he was quite certain that he had never met most of them.
+As they entered the seating area Harry waved to Hagrid who was seated in the back row on the groom's side.
+He tried to nod politely to the many quests that were waving and smiling at him, even though he was quite certain that he had never met most of them.

-He waved again as they passed Neville Longbottom sitting with his grandmother very near Luna and her father.
+He waved again as they passed Neville Longbottom, sitting with his grandmother very near Luna and her father.

-As they neared the front Harry nodded in recognition at the pointed glance of Rufus Scrimgeour, the Minister for Magic, whose unexpected acceptance of his invitation had turned the wedding in to a major social event.
+As they neared the front, Harry nodded in recognition at the pointed glance of Rufus Scrimgeour, the Minister for Magic, whose unexpected acceptance of his invitation had turned the wedding in to a major social event.

 Harry and Hermione were seated at last in the front row on the groom's side next to Aunt Muriel.

-Miss Gore, and Bill appeared from the opposite side of the gazebo and took their places.
-Fred and George came to the front and standing like sentries on either side of the carpeted isle they flicked their wands over the audience's heads and a great number of candelabras placed on the gazebo and surrounding the setting popped gently alight.
+Miss Gore and Bill, appeared from the opposite side of the gazebo and took their places.
+Fred and George came to the front and standing like sentries on either side of the carpeted isle they flicked their wands over the audience's heads and a great number of candelabras, placed on the gazebo and surrounding the setting, popped gently alight.

 Charlie and Antoinette entered first, traversing the isle at a comfortable pace, they arrived at the gazebo and took there places on either side of where Bill stood with Miss Gore.